AlbertKurtz/fast_dse/README.md

 # Rust-Python Crystal Scattering Library

 This project exposes high-performance Rust functions to Python using PyO3 and maturin.
-It provides simple utilities to generate 3D atomic point lattices and compute a Debye scattering-like intensity using parallel Rust code.
-A small Python script demonstrates how to call the Rust functions and plot the results.
+It provides **simplified** utilities to generate 3D atomic point lattices (simple cubic only) and compute a Debye scattering-like intensity using parallel Rust code.
+This is an educational/demonstration project showing Rust-Python integration for scientific computing.

 - Rust module name (as seen from Python): `build_crystal`
 - Python demo entry point: `main.py`